-Fisher Phillips Elects Eight New Partners
+Fisher Phillips Elects Five New Partners

 Fisher Phillips Chairman and Managing Partner Roger Quillen said: “These attorneys have established practices focused on providing outstanding client service as they help clients navigate the complex issues involved with ever-changing labor and employment laws.
 Clients already benefit from the knowledge and experience this stellar group brings to our national practice assisting employers with their workplace legal issues.”